False Medical Board Accusations in California

 Lack of Checks & Balances to Protect the Doctor

-Dr. Bockoff’s Accusation is a warning to other physicians that DEA actions can result in Medical Board filings.
-DEA actions are heavily law enforcement focused and the truly lack any aspects of fairness or balance.
-So even though the Medical Board has some decents checks and balances to protect the physician, they can bootstrap on a law enforcement investigation and can easily tag an innocent doctor.
+Dr. Bockoff’s accusation serves as a stark warning to other physicians that actions taken by the DEA can lead to filings by the Medical Board.
+DEA actions are primarily law enforcement focused, often lacking fairness and balance.
+Despite the Medical Board having some decent checks and balances to protect physicians, they can easily piggyback on a law enforcement investigation and unjustly target an innocent doctor.

 Politics vs. Medicine